fdilke/bewl/README.md

 - coequalizers
 - Define more algebraic structures
+- construct the monad of monoid actions
+- construct the reader monad
+- construct the topos of coalgebras, and so (maybe a slow implementation of) the slice topos
 - Can extend and remap algebraic structures, e.g. ring extends abelian group remaps group with an extra law
 - More algebraic constructions: endomorphism ring, transfer
 - tell if an object has an injective hull